yschimpf/bioflax/README.md

   <em>Figure 1: Neural Network using DFA.
 Taken from [5].</em>
 </div>

+The forward weights are then updated according to:
+$$\Delta W  = - \eta_W \delta_{l+1}y_l^T - \lambda W_{l+1}$$

 ### Code
 The code is contained in the [model.py](/bioflax/model.py) file.
 The functionality is implemented via two custom Flax linen modules RandomDenseLinearDFAOutput and RandomDenseLinearDFAHidden.
-More specifically, a [custom_vjp](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/_autosummary/flax.linen.custom_vjp.html).
-These are less generic compared to standard Flax linen modules for the reason that to still integrate with the framework which is built for backpropagation the auto differentiation must be tricked in a more intrigued way.
+More specifically, a [custom_vjp](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/_autosummary/flax.linen.custom_vjp.html) is defined in each to compute the correct updates.
+The modules are less generic compared to standard Flax linen modules for the reason that to still integrate with the framework which is built for backpropagation the auto differentiation must be tricked in a more intriguing way.
 In its nature DFA doesn't propagate anything through layers but directly to the respective layers.
 In the code, this is achieved by propagating the error at the output layer directly to the next layer in the custom_vjp function.
-Doing so every layer can apply its own matrix $B$ to that error.
+In doing so, every layer can apply its own matrix $B$ to that error.
 The remaining problem is that now the derivative of the activation should also no longer be applied on the path but layerwise.
 To circumvent this issue the activations are integrated into the layer.
 That way, they can be considered for the local computations but neglected for the global pass of the error.
 This is a little different compared to the separation of layer and activation as usual in Flax.
 Yet, once the layers are defined with this knowledge all other features of the framework can flawlessly be used once again.
+In the output layer, no matrix $B$ must be applied to the error.
+This is done via defining a separate module for the output layer, which also doesn't use an activation as is usual in neural networks for the output layer, but could be achieved by setting $B$ to the identity matrix of the correct dimension as well.

 ## References